Exporting models

 capabilities() ModelCapabilities[source]

-Get the capabilities of the wrapped model
+Get the capabilities of the exported model

 Return type: